pulumi/docs/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

     - containers
     - docker
     - providers
+    - pulumi-releases
+    - features
+    - pulumi-news

 ---

-The Pulumi Docker Provider has been a top Pulumi provider since it launched in 2018.
-It can be used to provision any of the resources available in Docker, including managing containers, images, networks, volumes and more.
+The [Pulumi Docker Provider](/registry/packages/docker) has been a top Pulumi provider since it launched in 2018.
+It can be used to provision any of the resources available in Docker, including containers, images, networks, volumes and more.

-One of the most heavily used features of this provider is the `docker.Image` resource, which enables Pulumi users to build and (optionally) push a local Docker context (like an application folder), to a registry as part of a Pulumi deployment.
-Today we are excited to announce a set of improvements to the Pulumi Docker Provider Image Resource driven by the feedback we have received from our community.
+One of the most heavily used features of this provider is the `docker.Image` resource, which enables Pulumi users to build and (optionally) push a local Docker context (like an application folder) to a registry as part of a Pulumi deployment.
+Today we are excited to announce a set of improvements to the `docker.Image` Resource driven by the feedback we have received from our community.
 This set of improvements includes:

 * Significantly improved performance (including reduced need for rebuilds)
 * BuildKit support (including cross-platform builds)
-* Rich Docker build logs inside Pulumi IaC
+* Rich Docker build logs inside Pulumi IaC program output
 * Pulumi YAML and Pulumi Java support

 <!--more-->